hammaadworks/MohammedHMateen/dreams_and_plans.md

 ### The Foundations

-#### 1. **InMasjid App**
+#### 1. InMasjid App

-> The Project of my Heart, Fee Sabeelillah!**
+> The Project of my Heart, Fee Sabeelillah!

-* **Description:** A tech product for Masajids of ALLAH SWT, completely Fee Sabeelillah.
+1. **Description:** A tech product for Masajids of ALLAH SWT, completely Fee Sabeelillah.
 It aims to build a network of masajid, connecting Muslims, showing prayer times, and masjid announcements.

-* **Later Phases will include:**
-	* **Comprehensive Masjid Management:** Features for prayer times, geolocation, real-time updates, and community announcements.
-	* **Donation & Sadaqah Platform:** Integrated bills and donations platform, including a dedicated Donations Template Web Page.
-	* **Madrasa Network & Educational Content:** Connecting madrasas, offering educational content, live khutbahs & Q&A, and a Masajid library service.
-	* **AI-Powered Islamic Guidance:** Develop highly verified Daawah and Fiqh AI Agent Bots to provide accurate and accessible Islamic knowledge.
-	* **Media & Lifestyle:** Halaal tunes (audio tech services), Muslim radio (Quran Tilawat, Naat, Hamd, Halal Naheed), Quran gram (video tech services), and a Halaal Muslim marketplace (inner).
-	* **Financial Empowerment:** Halaal stock exchange to enter into finance, Halaal Bank with Halaal Financing Options (e.g., interest-free loans).
-	* **Community Engagement:** Masajid Open Day initiatives, Ulema Fund, and strategies to Stabilize Ulema Economy.
-	* **Global Outreach:** Hajj and Umrah services, and the ability to Upload a Picture and say which Masjid it is (for community building/engagement).
-	* **Strategic Collaborations:** Collaboration with other beneficial Islamic tech services for evolving needs of the Ummah.
-	* **Hafiz App - Connecting & Empowering Huffaz!**
-		* **Description:** Develop a comprehensive app to connect Huffaz (those who have memorized the Quran) and Talaba (students), offering tools for Hifz tracking, daily revision reminders, convenient auto-replay, and other features to aid in becoming a proficient Hafiz (e.g., inspired by QURAN
-		  HIVE).
-		* **Ultimate Purpose:** To facilitate and strengthen the memorization and preservation of the Quran within the Ummah.
-		* **Key Activities & Timelines:** (To be planned)
+2. **Feature Roadmap:**

+	* **Complete:**
+		1. None.

+	* **Committed:**
+		1. **Landing Page:** A visually appealing and informative public-facing page that clearly articulates the InMasjid App.
+			* **Subgoals:**
+				* **1.1:** Create context documentations for AI systems.
+				* **1.2:** Clearly articulate the website design and copy including vision, mission, features, benefits, etc.
+				* **1.3:** Ensure visually appealing, mobile-responsive designs with audits and seamless deployments.
+		2. **Masajid Listing and Search:** Digital onboarding of Masajid profiles.
+		   This includes essential information like
+		   `name, address, geo-location, prayer times, contact details, updates, etc.`.
+		   This forms the core of the Masjid network.
+We also need to implement advanced search functionality into this.
+		3. **Musallee Onboarding and Follow:** A structured user registration system with a clear hierarchy (e.g., Imam, Super Musallee, Musallee, Guest).
+		   This will ensure data integrity by allowing verified members to contribute and maintain information while providing read-only access to guests.
+Allowing users to select and follow their local or preferred Masajid by creating a personalized user feed with relevant information.
+		4. **Sadaqah Jariyah Platform:** A secure and transparent donation system.
+		   This will focus on enabling direct donations to specific Masajids to support operational costs like utility bills and maintenance, raise funds for specific, large-scale projects like new constructions, expansions, or major renovations, with features for users to track history, receipts and impact of their contributions.
+All crowd funded for greater Ummah benefit and impact.
+Extremely trust, audit and metric centric feature.

+	* **Conceptual:**
+		1. **Market:**
+			* **Madrasa Listing and Search:** Similar to Masjid Listing, this feature will allow for the digital onboarding of Madrasas and Islamic Centers.
+			  It will display key details like
+			  `classes offered, curriculum, staff, administrative contacts, etc.`.
+			  Madrasas can also apply to be listed in the `Sadaqah Jariyah` Platform.
+			  We also need to implement advanced search functionality into this.
+			* **Muslim Store (Marketplace):** A curated e-commerce marketplace for Islamic goods like books, tasbeeh, modest attire inner and outer, and other Islamic essential goods.
+			* **Masjid Library:** A feature to digitize Masjid libraries, creating searchable catalogs and potentially offering digital borrowing options for the community.
+		2. **Media:**
+			* **QGram (Video):** A dedicated, curated, and distraction-free Islamic video streaming platform for authentic Quranic recitations, Tafseer, Hadith & Zikr.
+Strictly Qur'an and Sunnah (with wudu mode).
+			* **Halal Chords (Audio):** A library of Shariah-compliant background music, nasheeds, poems without haram instruments for Muslim content creators.
+			* **Islamic Radio (24/7):** A live and on-demand Islamic audio streaming service featuring 24/7 Qur'an recitations, halaal music, podcasts, etc.
+			* **Live Masjid Streams:** A feature to allow Masajids to stream events like Jumu'ah khutbahs, halaqas, and special lectures live to the community.
+			* **Hifz Companion App:** A dedicated tool or integrated feature-set to help Huffaz and students track Hifz progress, set revision reminders, and use tools like auto-replay to aid memorization.
+		3. **Finance:**
+			* **Halal Financing and Banking:** A financial platform to facilitate halaal interest free money financing options.
+Revolutionise the banking sector in halaal, interest free, Islam friendly ways to seek the pleasure of ALLAH SWT, following Rasoolullah SAW.
+			* **Halal Stock Screener:** A financial tool to help users screen stocks for Shariah compliance, making Halal investing more transparent and accessible, also enter into the halaal stock market ecosystem.
+			* **Ulema Fund:** A dedicated charitable fund within the platform to financially support Islamic scholars and their work.
+		4. **Community:**
+			* **Nikah Connect:** A trusted, private, Halal matrimony service with verified profiles to facilitate local matchmaking within Islamic guidelines.
+			* **Ulema Monitored AI Daawah Bots:** An AI-powered knowledge hub advisor controlled by Islamic experts to provide guidance and verified answers to common Islamic questions on imaan, ibaadah, akhlaaq, daawah, mu'amalaat, business, life, etc.
+			* **Masjid Events Calendar:** A centralized, interactive calendar for users to discover and track all upcoming events, classes, and gatherings at their local Masajid.
+			* **Open Masjid Days and Community Connect:** A platform to help Masajids organize, promote, and manage "Open Day" events to welcome the wider non-Muslim community and foster understanding in Ummah as a whole.

+3. **Timeframe (for committed features)**

 	* **Dev Signoff:** *By 15 Dec '25* - Dedication to the sacred.
 	* **Closed Loop Testing & User Awareness:** *By 29 Dec '25* - Connect the
 	  Ummah.
 	* **Official Launch:** *1 Jan '26* - A new dawn for Masajids.

-#### 2. **ZupFam App**
+#### 2. ZupFam App

 > Launch & Revenue NOW!